HaomingCai/HaomingCai.github.io/_pages/about.md

 <!-- 🎓　<span style="color:red;">Google Scholar Citations : 51</span> (Up to Octorber 2021) -->

 🎓 Awesome!
-I will be a CS Ph.D. student at the University of Maryland, College Park, with a Dean Fellowship.
+I will be a CS Ph.D. student at the University of Maryland-College Park, with a Dean Fellowship.
 It took me two years to become a qualified Ph.D. applicant.
 Thanks to XPixel, Prof.Dong Chao, and my colleagues in XPixel.
 The experience in this warmful family is a gift of lifetime for me.

 Currently, I am a research intern in [X-Pixel](https://xpixel.group/people.html) supervised by Prof.[Dong Chao](https://scholar.google.com/citations?hl=zh-CN&user=OSDCB0UAAAAJ) and Prof.[Qiao Yu](https://scholar.google.com/citations?user=gFtI-8QAAAAJ&hl=zh-CN).
 I work closely with Ph.D. student [Jinjin Gu](https://scholar.google.com/citations?user=uMQ-G-QAAAAJ&hl=eng) who is interested in interpretability of deep learning algorithm.